The pharmaceutical industry is predicated on innovation and protected formulations

 Conclusion

 IP law plays a crucial role in the pharmaceutical industry, helping to protect the inventions and creations of pharmaceutical companies and incentivize continued innovation.
-In the UK, IP protection is governed by the IPO, which offers a range of tools, including patents, trademarks, data exclusivity, and licensing, to support the development of the pharmaceutical sector.
+In the UK, IP protection is governed by the IPO, which offers a range of tools, including patents, trade marks, data exclusivity, and licensing, to support the development of the pharmaceutical sector.
 By understanding and effectively utilizing these tools, pharmaceutical companies in the UK can continue to drive innovation and improve the quality of healthcare for patients around the world.

 PEOPLE ALSO ASK...